FOAM: Blocked State Folding for Memory-Efficient LLM Training

 To overcome these limitations, we propose \textbf{\name (Folded Optimizer with Approximate Moment)}, a structured state-folding framework that achieves efficient memory compression without sacrificing optimization fidelity. \name compresses both moments of Adam by \emph{blocked average}, which preserves structural information at a coarser level, and incorporates a lightweight \emph{residual correction} to recover the information lost during compression, ensuring that updates remain differentiated across parameters.
 Unlike previous approaches that rely on weight freezing, low-rank projections, or block-shared learning rates, \name supports full-parameter optimization, eliminates the need for projection matrices, simultaneously compresses Adam’s first- and second-moment estimates, and is highly effective even under stringent memory constraints.
 Our main contributions are listed as follows:

 \begin{itemize} \item \textbf{Innovative Optimizer Design}: We propose \name, an efficient memory compression method based on blocked averaging and residual correction.
-Compared with Full-Adam, \name reduces the total training memory cost by about 50\% and the optimizer memory overhead by 90\%.
-Moreover, \name can be applied to other memory-intensive optimizers such as MUON \cite{jordan2024muon} and Adam-mini \cite{zhang2024adammini}. \item \textbf{Theoretical Guarantees}: Within the conventional non-convex optimization framework, we prove that \name possesses the same convergence properties as Adam, theoretically ensuring its effectiveness in modern deep learning training tasks. \item \textbf{Extensive Evaluation}: We evaluate \name on LLM pre-training (LLaMA, Qwen, GPT, DeBERTa models) and fine-tuning (GLUE, MMLU benchmarks) across model sizes (60M–7B) and sequence lengths (256–2048). \name outperforms memory-efficient baselines in perplexity and convergence speed without incur large computational budget.
+Compared with Full-Adam, \name reduces the end-to-end memory footprint up to 50\% and the memory overhead of the optimizer states by 90\%.
+Moreover, \name can be applied to other memory-intensive optimizers such as Muon \cite{jordan2024muon} and Adam-mini \cite{zhang2024adammini}. \item \textbf{Theoretical Guarantees}: Within the conventional non-convex optimization framework, we prove that \name possesses the same convergence properties as Adam, theoretically ensuring its effectiveness in modern deep learning training tasks. \item \textbf{Extensive Evaluation}: We evaluate \name on LLM pre-training (LLaMA, Qwen, GPT, DeBERTa models) and fine-tuning (GLUE, MMLU benchmarks) across model sizes (60M–7B) and sequence lengths (256–2048). \name outperforms memory-efficient baselines in perplexity and convergence speed without incurring a large computational budget.
 This makes \name\ a practical, highly efficient, and optimizer-agnostic solution for alleviating the memory bottlenecks in large-scale language model training. \end{itemize}